Spice up your summer beans with the addition of hot and flavorful cayenne peppers and herbs.

-Cut the ends off green beans.
-Measure them by the jars and cut them to fit in lengthwise, with an inch of headspace at the top.
+- Cut the ends off green beans.
+Measure them by the jars and cut them to fit in lengthwise, with 1 inch of headspace at the top.

-Place half of one grape leaf or a few mesquite leaves into the bottom of each of 6 quart-size jars.
+- Place ½ of one grape leaf or a few mesquite leaves into the bottom of each of 6 quart-size jars.
 Fill jars with green beans, tightly packing them into the jar.

-Use a butter knife to gently slide in 1-2 cayenne peppers per jar.
+- Use a butter knife to gently slide in 1-2 cayenne peppers per jar.
 Do the same for the dill sprigs, 1-2 per jar.
-Add 1-2 teaspoons crushed peppercorns atop the green beans, followed by 2-3 garlic pieces.
+Add 1-2 tsp. crushed peppercorns atop the green beans, followed by 2-3 garlic pieces.

-Pour 2 tablespoons of apple cider vinegar into each jar, then fill with brine solution, leaving 1 inch headspace at the top.
+- Pour 2 Tbsp. of apple cider vinegar into each jar, then fill with brine solution, leaving 1 inch headspace at the top.

 - If necessary, weigh the beans down under the brine.